wavemaker/docs/learn/how-tos/user-driven-dynamic-roles.md

 ## Key RBAC Challenges

 1. Generally, the roles are managed and assigned during the application design time on WaveMaker.
-2. To add a new role to the application, the code needs to be ch  anged and re-deploy.
+2. To add a new role to the application, the code needs to be changed and re-deploy.
 3. For instance, when working with large Enterprise applications, app administrators typically have to manage multiple app users and roles.

 ### How this document helps